Pridecord/pridecord.xyz/README.md

-This is just the website test for https://pridecord.xyz/ this will be hosted privately and publicly and will swap qithout notice
+This is just the website test for https://pridecord.xyz/ this will be hosted privately and publicly and will swap without notice